SuperJohan64/simplarr-stack/README.md

 ## Getting Started

 1. Decide whether you want to use Plex or Jellyfin as your media server.
 If you don’t already have a Plex Pass lifetime subscription, Jellyfin is generally the recommended option.
 You will need Plex or Jellyfin deployed before the ARR-Stack to complete the setup.
 2. Make sure the system you're running containers on has a static IP.
-Sometimes you won’t be able to reach your apps using localhost or 127.0.0.1, so you’ll need to connect using the system’s IP address instead.
 3. Rename the `.env.EXAMPLE` files to `.env` and edit the details inside.
 Some containers require `GLOBAL_PUID` and `GLOBAL_PGID` set to `1000` so changing it is not reccomended.

 ## Building the Containers